Murphy Bed Introduction & FAQS

 Ans : There are many type of mechanism available in the market, light duty vs heavy duty.

 A light duty mechanism like "Sgmurphybed" can holds up to 350kg weight limit where other heavy duty mechanism may hold up to 500kg.
 Depending on your concerns, both have their advantages and disadvantages.
-Heavy duty bed frames are costly, heavy and requires extremely high power gas springs to lift the bed, in a situation where the gas spring fail it can fall with a weight of at least 120kg and can be fatal.
+Heavy duty bed frames are costly, heavy and requires extremely high power gas springs to lift the bed, in a situation where the gas spring fail it can fall with a weight of at least 120kg and it can be fatal.

 Types of Cabinetry

-Ans : Stock, Custom and built in.
+Ans : Pre Fab, Modular furniture and built in.

 Which kind of Laminate should I choose?